19hours/sg-statutes/Acts/Fire Safety Act.md

 using engineering tools, methodologies and performance criteria as may be acceptable to the Commissioner, but does not include engineered smoke control systems where the usage and design are in accordance with the Fire Code;

+“authorised officer”, in relation to any power conferred or duties imposed on the Commissioner by or under this Act, means a person authorised under section 3 to exercise that power or to carry out that duty;

+[Act 14 of 2013 wef 01/09/2013]

 “building” has the same meaning as in the Building Control Act (Cap.
 29);

 “building works” has the same meaning as in the Building Control Act;

+“class of petroleum” means any petroleum prescribed to be a class of petroleum for the purposes of this Act;

+[Act 14 of 2013 wef 01/09/2013]

 “Commissioner” means the Commissioner of Civil Defence appointed under section 6 of the Civil Defence Act (Cap.
 42);

-“Fire Code” means the Code of Practice for Fire Precautions in Buildings published by the Commissioner as amended or remade from time to time, and includes any code, standard, rule, specification or provision adopted by the Commissioner under section 55 in lieu of the Fire Code;
+“Fire Code” means the Code of Practice for Fire Precautions in Buildings published by the Commissioner as amended or remade from time to time, and includes any code, standard, rule, specification or provision adopted under section 55;

+[Act 14 of 2013 wef 01/09/2013]

 “fire hazard” means any matter or circumstance which materially increases the likelihood of fire or the danger to life or property that would result from the outbreak of fire and includes —